jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (a) in relation to waste or other matter, its deliberate disposal; and (b) in relation to a ship, an aircraft, or an offshore installation, its deliberate disposal or abandonment;—
   - **dwellinghouse** means any building, whether permanent or temporary, that is occupied, in whole or in part, as a residence; and includes any structure or outdoor living area that is accessory to, and used wholly or principally for the purposes of, the residence; but does not include the land upon which the residence is sited
+  - **electricity distribution network** means any part of the electricity network that is controlled by a person or body who is both an electricity distributor and an electricity operator as those terms are defined in section 2 of the Electricity Act 1992
+  - **electricity network** —
+    (a) means the electricity transmission network and the electricity distribution network; and (b) includes—
+      (i) a facility needed for the operation, maintenance, or upgrade of either of those networks; or (ii) a supporting and subsidiary activity in relation to either of those networks
+  - **electricity transmission network** means all parts of the national grid of transmission lines and cables (aerial, underground, and submarine, including the high-voltage direct current link), stations, and sub-stations and other works used to connect grid injection points and grid exit points to convey electricity
   - **employee** includes,—
     (a) in relation to a Crown organisation, the chief executive or principal officer (however described) of the organisation; and
     (b) in relation to the New Zealand Defence Force, a member of the Armed Forces (as defined in section 2(1) of the Defence Act 1990)